Antiretroviral therapy coverage among people living with HIV in key populations (A–E)

 D. Antiretroviral therapy coverage among transgender people living with HIV

-E. Antiretroviral therapy coverage among prisoners living with HIV
+E. Antiretroviral therapy coverage among people in prisons and other closed settings living with HIV

 Number of respondents living with HIV who report receiving antiretroviral therapy in the past 12 months